kittenchilly/chad-buskin/README.md

 # chad-buskin
-Replace every text instance of Dave's name with his TRUE one, Chad Buskin.
+UHC mod that replaces every text instance of Dave's name with his TRUE one, Chad Buskin.

+To install you just download the chadBuskin.js file and drag it to your asset pack's mod folder.